The 2017 Military/Tactical Watch Buying Guide

 The extremely lightweight carbon-fiber reinforced case combined with the scratch resistant sapphire crystal make the Armourlite truly live up to its name.
 This combination allows for a super light and durable watch that won’t mind when you forget you’re wearing it and bash it against a rock accidentally.

-And the extra long band is made for wearing over an outer layer like a dive suit or jacket.
+And, like many dive watches, the extra long band is made for wearing over an outer layer like a dive suit or jacket.

 While the ISOBrite may be too bright – potentially giving away your position in covert ops – it can double as a low level light source for reading maps without the need for a flashlight.